Distribution and Route to Market

 Course overview

-The aim of the course is to provide students with a theoretically-grounded and evidence-based understanding of how retailers, manufacturers and service providers manage physical availability across traditional and emerging distribution channels.
-Students will develop an understanding of the role of distribution and physical availability in business environments; the different types of distribution channels and how consumers shop across these channels; managerial decisions about physical availability and the factors that influence these decisions, and other retailing trends.
+The aim of the course is to provide students with a theoretically grounded and evidence-based understanding of how retailers, manufacturers and service providers manage physical availability across traditional and emerging distribution channels.
+Students will develop an understanding of the role of distribution and physical availability in business environments; the different types of distribution channels and how consumers shop across these channels; managerial decisions about physical availability and the factors that influence these decisions, and emerging trends in managing physical availability.

 Course learning outcomes

-• Describe the role of distribution and physical availability in business environments
+• Evaluate and substantiate the role of distribution and physical availability in business environments.

-• Outline the different types of distribution channels and how consumers shop across these channels
+• Evaluate types of distribution channels and analyse how consumers shop across these channels.

-• Describe consumer behaviour in-store/dealership/showroom and what influences decision-making at the point-of-sale
+• Analyse consumer behaviour and interrogate the factors influencing decision-making at the point-of-sale across in-store/dealership/showroom contexts.